electricimp/GoogleIoTCore/README.md

 #### onReported ####

-The *onReported* parameter takes a function that has two parameter of its own:
+The *onReported* parameter takes a function that has two parameters of its own:

 | Parameter | Data Type | Description |
 | --- | --- | --- |